bohaigt86/coursera-angularjs/README.md

   Model: represents and holds RAW DATA (i.e. data from database or rest api calls from servers )
   - some data may be displayed in the view
   - may contain logic to retrieve data from some source
-  - NEVER contains log associated with displaying the view
+  - NEVER contains logic associated with displaying the view

   View: user interface
   - in a web app, it just means HTML and CSS